tkatyarmal/di-workshop-09-files/README.md

 ```

 Before you run the code, read it carefully. **What do you think it’ll do?**
+  I think the code will list out the names.txt

 Run the code in your terminal with `node part-1.js`. **What happened?
 Was it
 what you expected?**